 Q: Is my application complete?

-Your freshman application is complete when we have received the application with essay, SAT/ACT scores, guidance counselor report, teacher recommendation and your high school transcript.
+Your freshman application is complete when we have received the application with essay, SAT/ACT scores, guidance counselor report, teacher recommendation, your high school transcript and your FAFSA (required by November 1 for scholarship consideration).
 Your transfer application is complete when we have received your application and transcripts from all colleges you have attended.
 Transfer applicants with less than 24 credits must also submit high school transcripts and SAT/ACT scores.

 Starting in mid-late November, freshman and transfer applicants for the fall semester are able to check the status of their applications online to determine what materials we have received.
 After we receive the application form, you will receive an e-mail which provides you a username and password so you can login and check the status of your application.